 Admission to the U.S. - Customs and Border Protection (CBP)

 Admission to the United States is granted by the Department of Homeland Security/Customs and Border Protection (CBP).
-Individuals applying for admission will receive Form 1-94 Arrival-Departure Record at or soon before reaching a U.S. Port of Entry (POE).
+Individuals applying for admission will receive I-94 Arrival-Departure Record (either stamp if air or sea ports, or paper card if land border) at or soon before reaching a U.S. Port of Entry (POE).